 Investment rationale for EV/EBIT

 The thumb rule says that lower enterprise multiple and higher earnings yields reflect better value for your money.
-Thus, in this case if the investors will be willing to put their money into the company XYZ as it has lower enterprise multiple and higher earnings yield.
+Thus, in this case, if the investors will be willing to put their money into the company XYZ as it has a lower enterprise multiple and higher earnings yield.

 Likewise, the value investors can calculate the other ratio.
-The thumb rule applies to all the EV ratios despite being large differences in the other financial metrics such as EBITDA, cash flow from operations, free cash flow, sales and revenue, and assets, while keeping the capital structure on neutral.
+The thumb rule applies to all the EV ratios despite being large differences in the other financial metrics such as EBITDA, cash flow from operationsCash Flow From OperationsCash flow from Operations is the first of the three parts of the cash flow statement that shows the cash inflows and outflows from core operating business in an accounting year.
+Operating Activities includes cash received from Sales, cash expenses paid for direct costs as well as payment is done for funding working capital., free cash flow, sales and revenue, and assets, while keeping the capital structure on neutral.

 |Area of Comparison||Market Capitalization||Enterprise Value|